dat-ecosystem/dat/README.md

 You can start sharing your files with a single command.
 Unlike `git`, you do not have to initialize a repository first, `dat share` will do that for you:

 ```
-dat share <folder>
+dat share <dir>
 ```

 Use `dat share` to create a dat and sync your files from your computer to other users.
-Dat scans your files inside `<folder>`, creating metadata in `<folder>/.dat`.
+Dat scans your files inside `<dir>`, creating metadata in `<dir>/.dat`.
 Dat stores the public link, version history, and file information inside the dat folder.

 ![share](https://raw.githubusercontent.com/datproject/docs/master/assets/cli-share.gif)